 --namespace ingress-nginx \

-Step — Verify if the Ingress Controller Pods are created
+Step — Verify Ingress Controller resources

 This should be done before deploying any ingress resources and pods.

-This step creates
+The earlier step creates

 - ingress-nginx namespace